This week Paul McCartney

 McCartney's demos with Costello have often been bootlegged and Costello himself remembered them fondly in his recent autobiography, Disappearing Ink

-"The demos are red hot off the skillet and that’s why we wanted to include them on this boxed set," said McCartney.
+"The demos are red hot off the skillet and that’s why we wanted to include them on this boxed set," said McCartney in a statement.
 "What’s great about these songs is that they’ve just been written.
 So there’s nothing more hot off the skillet as I say.
 So that was the kind of great instant thing about them.
 I hadn’t listened to them in ages but when I did I knew we had to put them out.
 We made a little tape of them and sent them to Elvis, who loved them too.
 We said we should put out an EP or something and now the moment’s finally arrived.”
 Visit the Flowers In the Dirt website